devnullsp/ahkWebDrive/readme.md

 __Url API definition:__ https://w3c.github.io/webdriver

-this V1.0 inlude all functions but no actions, im working in this api.
+this V1.0 inlude all functions but no actions, I'm working in this api.

 Rename maping between W3C api and AHKWebSession:

 They are only two objects:

-- __WDSession__ representing one connection to WebDriver driver, attributes and functions
+- __WDSession__ representing one connection to WebDriver driver, attributes and functions.
-- __WDSession.WDElement__ wraping one Web Element attributes and their functions
+- __WDSession.WDElement__ wraping one Web Element attributes and their functions.

-WDSession.WDElement are not require to construct explicity (i think).
+WDSession.WDElement are not require to construct explicity (I think).

 The functions, defined by W3Cm, are organized by this two objects and the map is (in general):